cheesehero112/notes/Terms-Definitions/Terms1.md

-# Assignment 1

-##### 1. Research best way to take notes

-I will be taking notes including some assignments using Typora to create a markdown file, then make a repo into my Github account.
-This will also allow me to use Terminal regularly.

-##### 2. Look up following terms and take notes if your own words in whatever way determined from #1- machine code

 ##### binary

 Binary is used in digital computers and based on a binary number system.
 It can only show two states - off and on, and usually symbolized by 0 and 1.